lformella/xdcc-grabscher/README.md

 ### If running on Windows Vista and greater

-If you dont want to run XG with admin rights, you have to execute the following command once using an admin shell: __netsh http add urlacl url=http://*:5556/ user=%USERDOMAIN%\%USERNAME%__ and __netsh http add urlacl url=http://*:5557/ user=%USERDOMAIN%\%USERNAME%__ because XG is using websockets.
+If you dont want to run XG with admin rights, you have to execute the following command once using an admin shell: __netsh http add urlacl url=http://*:5556/ user=%USERDOMAIN%\%USERNAME%__ and __netsh http add urlacl url=http://*:5557/ user=%USERDOMAIN%\%USERNAME%__ because XG is using two ports.
 You have to adjust the ports if you changed it before, of course.
 Otherwise the integrated webserver wont work.

 ## Settings